 has no universally-used precise definition,

-but reflects the general idea is that a gas is considered plasma
+but generally reflects the notion that a gas is plasma

-if it shows the distinct qualities of plasma,
+if it shows distinct qualities of plasma, such as electrical

-The plasma state is generally maintained by high temperature.
+The plasma state is maintained by high temperature.

 Stars such as the Sun are sufficiently hot